Godot's audio processing code has been written with games in mind, with the aim of achieving an optimal balance between performance and sound quality.

 BandLimit and BandPass¶

-- It can be used in the Master bus to compress the whole output (Although a Limiter is probably better)
+- It can be used in the Master bus to compress the whole output.

 - It can be used in voice channels to ensure they sound as even as possible.

-- It can be Sidechained.
-This means, it can reduce the sound level using another audio bus for threshold detection.
-This technique is very common in video game mixing to download the level of Music/SFX while voices are being heard.
+- It can be sidechained.
+This means it can reduce the sound level of one signal using the level of another audio bus for threshold detection.
+This technique is very common in video game mixing to "duck" the level of music or sound effects when voices need to be heard.

-- It can accentuate transients by using a bit wider attack, meaning it can make sound effects sound more punchy.
+- It can accentuate transients by using a slower attack.
+This can make sound effects more punchy.

-Adds an “Echo” effect with a feedback loop.
-It can be used, together with Reverb, to simulate wide rooms, canyons, etc. where sound bounces are far apart.
+Adds an "echo" effect with a feedback loop.
+It can be used together with Reverb to simulate wide rooms, canyons, etc. where sound bounces are far apart.